boscoh/inmembrane/README.rst

    describing what it does, what parameters it requires in the ``params`` dictionary and what it adds to the ``proteins`` data structure.
 See the code for examples.
+-  *Anal:* Code should follow PEP-8 (4 space indentation) unless there is a really really good reason.
 -  *Anal:* Unique sequence ID strings (eg ``gi|1234567``) are called 'seqid'. 'name' is ambiguous. 'prot\_id' is reasonable, however conceptually a 'protein' is not the same thing as a string